 The last rung focuses on optimizing and growing your business to 7 figures.

 Ladder Rung 1

 Over a period of three to six months, you should focus on getting an audience of around 2,000 email subscribers.

-I use Aweber to collect and store my email subscribers but you can use Drip, Convert Kit or a service like Mail Chimp.
+I use Aweber to collect and store my email subscribers but you can use Drip, Convert Kit, or a service like Mail Chimp.

 Building an audience is one of the best marketing and business education you can get.

 Your results vary depending on what kind of post you publish on your blog.
-You should start identifying the different responses you get from your audience when you share ideas, calls to actions etc…
+You should start identifying the different responses you get from your audience when you share ideas, calls to action, etc…

 Conceptually if you're unable to get 2,000 people to follow your blog, the odds of you getting people to buy your products are quite slim.

 Contrary to what the majority believes, it is, in fact, a lot easier to get subscribers than it is to get people to buy from you.

 People usually buy from people they like and trust.
 In that sense establishing a relationship with an audience will likely increase the chances of them liking you…